People Before Profit–Solidarity

 People Before Profit–Solidarity (PBPS or PBP–S) is a left-wing electoral alliance in Ireland.
 It was formed by members of two Trotskyist political parties, People Before Profit (PBP) and Solidarity.
-Solidarity was known as the Anti-Austerity Alliance (AAA) until 2017.
-Since September 2019, the alliance also included the RISE party, founded by Paul Murphy.
-In early 2021, RISE became fully integrated into PBP.
-The alliance was formed in 2015 and replaced AAA and PBP in Ireland's official register of political parties; however, each entity retains its separate organisation and identity, and the PBP also retains its own registration in Northern Ireland.
-The alliance was created with the intent to obtain more speaking rights for its constituent members in Dáil Éireann after the 2016 Irish general election.
-Since 11 December 2024, the alliance has been a part of the Independents and Smaller Parties technical group.
+The pairing was called People Before Profit–Anti-Austerity Alliance or PBP–AAA until the AAA renamed to Solidarity in 2017.
+PBPS also included the RISE party, founded by Paul Murphy in September 2019, until RISE became fully integrated into PBP in early 2021.
+The PBP–AAA alliance was formed in 2015 and replaced AAA and PBP in Ireland's official register of political parties; however, each entity retains its separate organisation and identity, and PBP also retains its own registration in Northern Ireland.
+The alliance was created to obtain more speaking rights for its constituent members in Dáil Éireann after the 2016 Irish general election.
+Since the 2024 general election, the alliance has been a part of the Independents and Smaller Parties technical group.

-Both the PBP and the Socialist Party (SP) are all-Ireland organisations but do not form part of a single electoral alliance in elections in Northern Ireland.
-The PBP contests elections under its own name, while the SP is part of the Cross-Community Labour Alternative.
-The electoral alliance between the PBP and Solidarity supports socialism and eco-socialism, and promotes Irish reunification through a socialist European federation.
+Both PBP and the Socialist Party (SP) are all-Ireland organisations but do not form part of a single electoral alliance in elections in Northern Ireland.
+PBP contests elections under its own name, while the SP is part of the Cross-Community Labour Alternative.
+The electoral alliance between PBP and Solidarity supports socialism and eco-socialism, and promotes Irish reunification through a socialist European federation.